romusters-code/fast-api-example/README.md

 Start the FastAPI and Redis database using: `docker compose up`

-To rebuild, run: `docker compose up --build`
+To rebuild, run e.g.: `docker compose --env-file .env --file docker-compose-pinecone.yaml up --build`

+> **_NOTE:_** **The code works independent on choice of database**.
+Two databases are currently supported.
+Additional databases could be added by implementing the interface.
+The corresponding docker compose files are: `-redis` and `-pinecone`.

 ## Cloud